sultanadika/football-shop/README.md

 - Running Migration
   <pre> python manage.py migrate </pre>
   - Django executes the instructions in the migration files.
-  - easy to use because it will automatically update to the newest models when migrating
+  - Easy to use because it will automatically update to the newest models when migrating
-  - can be modified in anytime and simple to use
+  - Can be modified in anytime and simple to use

+# why is the Django framework chosen as the starting point for learning software development?

+1. Large Community & Documentation
+- Django has excellent official documentation and a huge global community.
+Beginners can easily find tutorials, guides, and answers to common problems.

+2. Fast Development
+- Django was designed to help developers build applications quickly.
+For beginners, this means you can see results fast (like building a blog or store in just a few steps), which keeps learning motivating and fun.

+3. Clear Project Structure
+- Provides an organized folder and file layout making it easier to maintain code and follow good development practices.
+- Model View Template which it is really easy to learn.

+4. Ready to use Framework
+- Used by famous companies (ex: Instagram, Mozilla, etc)
+- Teaches the best practice that are applicable on industries
+- Great Production features

+5. Friendly Learning Framework:
+- Has a very high and detailed documentation which it helps new developers on studying django
+- Very good for debugging code as the error notice are mostly easy to understand